hjr265/hjr265.me/content/blog/all-our-customer-care-agents-are-busy-at-this-moment/index.md

 After waiting for a week for them to get back, I emailed them.
 This time I suggested a deadline for my first option (replacing the TV):

-> Can you replace my TV within this week (before the end of the day Thursday, September 12, 2024)?
+> Can you replace my TV within this week (before the end of the day on Thursday, September 12, 2024)?
 >
 > If not, I request that you refund the money I had paid for this terrible [Famfung] product.